Review: Eggs Roma, Trastevere, Rome

 Whatever you do, don’t forget to leave room for a sensational tiramisù or my favourite, the creme brulee.

-There are only 20 seats in the tiny eatery so get there early or book ahead, and above all, get ready to put aside all your preconceptions about the humble egg as this essential ingredient gets its Oscar moment.
+Since I wrote my review and took these photos, Eggs has moved to larger premises, but it’s still worth getting there early or booking ahead to guarantee your place.
+Above all, get ready to put aside all your preconceptions about the humble egg as this essential ingredient gets its Oscar moment.